yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 1. Write sufficient tests to ensure that your Stack, Queue, Depth-first Search, and Breadth-first Search work correctly. **(15 points)**

 Your tests can be given as a set of input files (in the respective formats described above) and their corresponding outputs, but any other sensible format will do fine.

-If your tests are input files, you should describe the scope in a comment appended at the end of the file `main.m`.
+- If your tests are input files, you should describe their scope in a comment appended at the end of the file `main.m`.
+- If your tests are in code, you may write additional logic to run them in the space provided in `main.m`, but make sure that the output generated by the driver program does not change when the tests are successful, and when we run the program.

 While it is a good practice to code defensively, we will not be supplying malformed property lists to your implementation.